 When it comes to AI in the workplace, we also need to think about employee data.
 What data do employees share with the organization?
 Does the organization monitor employees’ interactions with the tools?

-Now is the time to create an AI ethics board, add a layer of governance around AI, and allow multiple disciplines and departments to come together to answer these questions for the organization.
+Now is the time to create a cross-functional AI ethics board, add a layer of governance around the use of this tooling, and allow multiple disciplines and departments to come together to answer these questions for the organization and feel they have a seat at the table.

 According to a McKinsey survey, 65% of organizations are regularly using generative AI.
 That’s almost double the number who were doing the same 10 months ago.
 AI is creating growth and change at dizzying speeds, and organizations need to keep up.